 click here for the application process

-Impact: 73 Pupils received Reading Recovery this year adding an average of 2.5 years over a year of recovery.
+Impact: 30 Pupils received Reading Recovery this year adding an average of 2.5 years over a year of recovery.
 Literacy Base is a well established resource that has been working with our most disadvantaged readers (Pupils with a reading age of under 9 years old who are also eligible for pupil premium) for many years.
-The impact of Literacy Base can also be shown in the rise of expected progress in English this year of 22% and the positive gap to national others of +14.
+The impact of Literacy Base can also be shown in the P8 scores as it increases the pupil’s ability to access all of their subjects.

 Step-Up Resource Base